Non-Toxic Cleaning? Say Less. Here’s How to Refresh Your Space Without the Crap

 • For stinky drains, pour some warm vinegar down and let sit for 30 minutes before flushing with hot water.
 You can also run citrus peels through the garbage disposal.

-• If you have pets or kids or are spill-prone, you need a spot-cleaning machine that removes spills without toxic carpet cleaners.
+• If you have pets or kids or are spill-prone, you need a Bissell Little Green machine that removes spills without toxic carpet cleaners.
 I spilled red wine on our couch, and this gadget got it out!
-I use the Branch Basics solution and oxygen boost on the stain first, then suction it out completely.

 Lessons LEarned